strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 Lifecycle hooks are functions that get triggered when Strapi queries are called.
 They are triggered automatically when managing content through the administration panel or when developing custom code using `queries`·

+Lifecycle hooks can be customized declaratively or programmatically.

 :::caution
-Lifecycles hooks are not triggered when using directly the knex library instead of Strapi functions.
+Lifecycles hooks are not triggered when using directly the [knex](https://knexjs.org/) library instead of Strapi functions.
 :::

 ### Available lifecycle events